aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/imeshconvertible/_index.md

 public interface IMeshConvertible
 ```

-Entities that implemented this interface can be converted to com.aspose.threed.Mesh
+Entities that implemented this interface can be converted to [Mesh](../../com.aspose.threed/mesh)
 ## Methods

 | Method | Description |